Illinois vs. Marquette College Basketball Predictions & Picks - November 14

 - With 10.5 turnovers per game, the Golden Eagles were 44th in college basketball.
 They forced 14.6 turnovers per contest, which ranked 31st in college basketball.

-- With 8.9 three-pointers per game, the Golden Eagles were 39th in college basketball.
+- With 8.9 three-pointers per game, the Golden Eagles ranked 39th in the country.
 They sported a 35.3% shooting percentage from downtown, which ranked 108th in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.